 Imagine going through that as a parent.

-There are other times a parent actually forgets the child in the car.
+Other times a parent actually forgets the child in the car (about 52% of the cases of child heatstroke deaths in cars).
 They are driving some where and they forget about the child and go about their day.
 We ask how can that happen?

 When you look at the extenuating circumstances, it’s often that there was change in routine.
 For example, mom normally drops the child off at daycare and today she asks if dad can drop the child off on his way to work instead.
 It’s out of the ordinary for dad; it’s not in his routine.
 His mind is on autopilot.
 That can happen to anybody, anytime.